Summary

 Common Pitfalls

-This sounds obvious, but it happens constantly.
-A team wants to detect anomalies, grabs SVM because it’s familiar, and then either manufactures fake anomaly labels or uses the few anomalies they have as a tiny minority class.
-The resulting model is terrible because SVM needs representative examples from both classes.
-If you don’t have labeled anomalies — and in most anomaly detection problems you don’t — use OCSVM.
+The mistake is straightforward in principle but common in practice.
+A team aims to detect anomalies, selects SVM out of familiarity, and then either fabricates anomaly labels or uses the few available anomalies as a tiny minority class.
+The resulting model performs poorly because SVM requires representative examples from both classes.
+When labelled anomalies are unavailable—and in most anomaly detection problems they are not—OCSVM should be used instead.

 Setting ν Too Low or Too High

-Setting ν = 0.001 when your training data has 5% contamination means the model tries to include everything — including real anomalies — inside the normal boundary.
-Setting ν = 0.5 means the boundary is so loose that half your normal data gets flagged.
-Match ν to your best estimate of contamination, and if you’re unsure, err on the side of slightly higher (0.05 is a safe default).
+Setting ν = 0.001 when the training data contains 5% contamination causes the model to enclose everything, including real anomalies, within the normal boundary.
+Setting ν = 0.5 produces a boundary so loose that half of the normal data is flagged.
+The value of ν should match the best available estimate of contamination, and when uncertain, a moderately higher value (0.05 is a safe default) should be preferred.

-This is the single most common mistake with SVM and OCSVM.
-Both algorithms are based on distances (via kernels), and features with larger magnitudes will dominate.
-Always standardize your features (zero mean, unit variance) before training.
+This is the most common mistake encountered with SVM and OCSVM.
+Both algorithms are based on distances (through their kernels), and features of larger magnitude will dominate.
+Features should always be standardised (zero mean, unit variance) before training.
 Use StandardScaler and fit it on training data only:

 # CORRECT: fit on training data, transform both